 Additional Consequences You Could Face in the Future With a DWI Conviction

-Consequences of a DWI conviction are not limited to fines, jail time, and restricted driving privileges, as your personal and professional life may be at risk, as well.
+Consequences of a DWI conviction are not limited to fines, jail time, and restricted driving privileges.
+Your personal and professional life may be at risk, as well.
 To illustrate, you may have a hard time:

 - Securing a loan for a car or house.
 Many financial institutions will conduct a background check before they loan money.
-If your background check comes back with a criminal conviction, you could be denied a loan.
+If your background check comes back with a criminal conviction, you could be denied.

 - Getting into the school of your choice.
-Colleges and universities might conduct a background check before admitting someone into their school.
+Colleges and universities might conduct a background check before admitting someone.
 If you have a DWI conviction on your record, you could be denied admittance.
-Any scholarship offers you had could be revoked if they find out about a criminal conviction on your record.
+Any scholarship offers you had could be revoked if they find out about a criminal conviction on your criminal record.

 - Working at your dream job.
-You could be terminated by your employer if they find out you have a criminal conviction on your record.
-It may also be difficult to gain future employment if employers conduct a background check and find a criminal conviction on your record.
-They could be more likely to choose candidates with a clean record.
+You could be terminated by your employer if they find out you have a conviction on your record.
+It may also be difficult to gain future employment if employers conduct a background check and find a criminal conviction.
+They could be more likely to choose candidates with a clean history.

 - Keeping the same auto insurance rate.
-Once you have a DWI conviction on your record, you could be facing higher insurance premiums.
-If your auto insurance company considers you a high-risk driver, they might even drop your insurance coverage.
-Finding a new auto insurance policy after a DWI conviction could be difficult.
+Once you have a DWI conviction on your record, you could face higher insurance premiums.
+Even if your auto insurance company considers you a low-risk driver otherwise, it might even drop your insurance coverage.
+Finding a new auto insurance policy after a DWI conviction could be difficult––not to mention expensive.

 Other consequences that could impact your life could include your right to vote or any current child custody agreements.
-Our attorney is going to work hard to help you get the best possible outcome.
+Our attorney is going to work hard to secure the best possible outcome.
 We don’t want you to have to face the consequences of a DWI conviction.
-Once you begin working with our team, we will develop a defense strategy to protect your rights.
+Once you begin working with our team, we will develop a legal defense strategy to protect your rights.

-Let a member of the Blass Law team evaluate your Harris County case today.
-We want to hear your side of what happened, review relevant documents you have, and see how we can be of assistance to you.
+Let Blass Law evaluate your Harris County case today.
+We want to hear your side of what happened, review relevant documents you have, and see how we can be of assistance.

 We Provide Confidential Case Reviews